Categories: DepositsSavings Bank

 Permission to remit funds abroad for family maintenance:

-Foreign nationals are permitted to make recurring remittance to their family members abroad for family maintenance through the funds available in their resident account in India.
+Foreign nationals are permitted to make recurring remittances to their family members abroad for family maintenance through the funds available in their resident account in India.
 Such transfers are restricted to 75% of a person’s net salary (after tax and other mandatory deductions) which can be verified by the bank from verification of employment Visa.
-However, in exceptional cases, on the request of the account holder, the concerned AD bank may allow transfer in excess of 75% of net salary provided the account holder is getting perquisites like free housing, conveyance, medical facilities etc. The outward remittance is allowed only to the family members (spouse, children etc.) of the account holder and they must be resident outside India.
-A declaration should be submitted by the account holder in form A-2 every time he/she makes the remittance outside India.
-The authorised dealer bank also needs to certify on the reverse of A2 form that the remittances made by the applicant during the month have not exceeded net salary.
+However, in exceptional cases, on the request of the account holder, the concerned AD bank may allow a transfer over 75% of the net salary provided the account holder is getting perquisites like free housing, conveyance, medical facilities, etc. The outward remittance is allowed only to the family members (spouse, children etc.) of the account holder and they must be resident outside India.
+A declaration should be submitted by the account holder in form A-2 every time he/she makes a remittance outside India.
+The authorised dealer bank also needs to certify on the reverse of the A2 form that the remittances made by the applicant during the month have not exceeded net salary.

 Repatriation while leaving India:

-Foreign nationals who live in India on employment can convert their Domestic account to NRO account, while leaving India.
-The balance available in the NRO account will be converted in to foreign currency and paid to the account holder as per extant guidelines of RBI.
+Foreign nationals who live in India on employment can convert their Domestic account to an NRO account while leaving India.
+The balance available in the NRO account will be converted into foreign currency and paid to the account holder as per the extant guidelines of RBI.

 Click below to know